openhab/openhab-docs/_addons_bindings/zwave/doc/eco/ecolinkpirv25_0_0.md

 ### Group 1: Group 1

+Group 1 is a lifeline group who will receive unsolicited messages relating to motion detection notifications, case tampering notifications, low-battery notifications, and snsor binary reports.
 This group supports 5 nodes.

 ### Group 2: Group 2

+Group 2 is intended for devices that are to be controlled i.e. turned on or off (on only by default) with a Basic Set.
+On inclusion the controller should put its node ID in group 1 but not in group 2.
 This group supports 5 nodes.

 ## Technical Information